Executive Summary

 |---|---|---|---|

 | Sisyphus | Orchestrator.
-Receives every message, plans, and delegates to the right specialist. | Default for almost everything.
-Use for complex multi-step tasks that need coordination. | ollama-cloud/kimi-k2.7-code |
+Receives every message, plans, and delegates to the right specialist. | Default for almost everything. | ollama-cloud/kimi-k2.7-code |

 | Prometheus | Strategic planner.
-Interviews you like an engineer, then writes a detailed verified plan before any code is touched. | When the idea is vague or the change is critical.
-Trigger with /plan or Tab. | ollama-cloud/deepseek-v4-pro |
+Interviews you, then writes a verified plan before any code is touched. | When the idea is vague or the change is critical. | ollama-cloud/deepseek-v4-pro |

 | Atlas | Todo orchestrator.
-Executes approved plans by distributing tasks and verifying completion. | After Prometheus produces a plan; drives the checklist across sessions. | ollama-cloud/glm-5.2 |
+Executes approved plans across sessions. | After Prometheus produces a plan. | ollama-cloud/glm-5.2 |

 | Metis | Pre-planning analyst.
-Catches ambiguities, hidden intentions, and missing constraints before a plan is finalised. | Automatically invoked by Prometheus for gap analysis. | ollama-cloud/kimi-k2.7-code |
+Catches hidden constraints and ambiguities. | Automatically invoked by Prometheus. | ollama-cloud/kimi-k2.7-code |

 | Momus | Ruthless plan reviewer.
-Validates plans for clarity, verifiability, and completeness. | After plan creation, before execution begins.
-Acts as an OK/reject gate. | opencode/gpt-5.4 |
+Validates clarity, verifiability, and completeness. | The one place we still accept GPT-5.4 cost. | opencode/gpt-5.4 |

 | Oracle | Read-only architecture consultant.
-High-IQ reasoning for unfamiliar patterns and tradeoffs. | Call @oracle for security concerns, unfamiliar code, or big architectural decisions. | opencode/gpt-5.4 |
+High-IQ reasoning for unfamiliar patterns and tradeoffs. | @oracle for security, architecture, and hard debugging. | ollama-cloud/deepseek-v4-pro |

-| Librarian | Documentation and OSS search.
-Finds official docs and real-world implementation examples. | When you need to know "how does library X do Y?". | opencode/deepseek-v4-flash |
+| Librarian | Documentation and OSS search. | When you need to know how library X does Y. | opencode/deepseek-v4-flash-free |

 | Explore | Fast codebase grep.
-Pattern discovery and "where is X?" searches. | When you need to find files, functions, or conventions across the repo. | opencode/deepseek-v4-flash |
+Pattern discovery and “where is X?” searches. | When you need files, symbols, or conventions fast. | opencode/deepseek-v4-flash-free |

 | Multimodal-Looker | Vision analyst.
-Reads screenshots, PDFs, diagrams. | For UI screenshots, architecture diagrams, or any visual input. | opencode/gemini-3.1-pro |
+Reads screenshots, PDFs, diagrams. | Any visual input. | opencode/gemini-3.1-pro |

 | Sisyphus-Junior | Focused implementation worker.
-Writes one assigned unit and cannot re-delegate. | Spawned automatically when Sisyphus delegates an implementation task. | ollama-cloud/kimi-k2.7-code |
+Writes one assigned unit and cannot re-delegate. | Spawned automatically during execution. | ollama-cloud/kimi-k2.7-code |

 | Hephaestus | GPT-native deep worker.
-Give it a goal, not a recipe. | Rare deep cross-domain reasoning that justifies GPT access. | opencode/gpt-5.5 |
+Give it a goal, not a recipe. | Rare deep cross-domain reasoning. | opencode/gpt-5.5 |

 Read-only agents (Oracle, Librarian, Explore, Multimodal-Looker) cannot write or edit.
 Momus cannot write or edit.
 Sisyphus-Junior cannot re-delegate.
 These restrictions keep each agent in its lane.